cynwong/MonashBootcampWeek7/README.md

 Profile generator is a command line application so terminal or command prompt program is needed to run this program.

 1. Open the terminal.
-2. In the terminal window, type the following command
+2. In the terminal window, type the following command to install the package

     ```sh
+        npm i .
+    ```

+3. To run the application, type in the terminal window.

+    ```sh
         node index.js
     ```

-3. Follow the prompts.
+4. Follow the prompts.
-4. The application will generate a pdf file with the information provided during the prompts.
+5. The application will generate a pdf file with the information provided during the prompts.

 ## User Stories